Rhodesia (1964–1965): Political situation after the dissolution of the Federation of Rhodesia and Nyasaland

 After the dissolution of the Federation of Rhodesia and Nyasaland, Southern Rhodesia was reinstated as a separate colony on 1 January 1964.
 Since 1962, the territory had been led by the Rhodesian Front, with Winston Field as prime minister.
 Field had won most of the federation's military and other assets for Southern Rhodesia, but the colony now found itself increasingly alone, with Northern Rhodesia and Nyasaland quickly heading towards independence under black majority rule.
 Fearing the implementation of a majority-black government in Salisbury by Britain, the white Rhodesian community were now also interested in independence, but under their current political system.
 However, negotiations between Field and the British government in London in June 1963 and January 1964 did not reflect a great deal of common ground between Salisbury and Whitehall.
 Many within the Rhodesian Front felt that Field was not fighting hard enough for independence, even thinking that he was allowing himself to be deceived over British promises of sovereignty.

 John Gaunt, a former Federal MP for Lusaka and a former District Commissioner in Northern Rhodesia, had been stoking up discontent amongst members of Field's cabinet, which he was a part of.
 Aware of this, Field demanded his resignation in the spring of 1964.
 Gaunt asked him to wait over the weekend whilst he cleared up some matters in his office.
 In that time, Gaunt and Smith organised a plot against Field, now seen as ineffectual after his failure to win independence.
-Ken Flower, head of Rhodesia's Central Intelligence Organisation, an organisation Field had ordered be set up, had in fact warned him sometime previously there was a conspiracy against him, involving several of his ministers.
+Ken Flower, head of Rhodesia's Central Intelligence Organisation, an organisation Field had ordered be set up, had previously warned him there was a conspiracy against him, involving several of his ministers.

 The caucus of the Rhodesian Front decided to ask for his resignation on 2 April 1964 and the decision was conveyed to Field the next day, though the formal demand was not made until a Cabinet meeting a few days later.
-Field was replaced as leader of the Rhodesian Front and as Prime Minister of Rhodesia by Ian Smith on 14 April 1964, despite the Governor Sir Humphrey Gibbs urging him to fight against the rebels in his party.
+Field was replaced as leader of the Rhodesian Front and as Prime Minister of Rhodesia by Ian Smith on 14 April 1964, despite Governor Sir Humphrey Gibbs urging him to fight against the rebels in his party.